howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 7. Accelerate them both up to $0.5c$.
 8. End of the thought experiment with both objects flying together.

-Results will be obtained in the ImFR using the formula:
+Results will be obtained in the ImFR using the formula (1):

 - spacecraft 1: $t_1=F(0)t+F(0.6c)(5t)=t+4t=5t$;
 - spacecraft 2: $t_2=F(c)t+F(0.4c)(5t)\approx0+4.58t\approx4.58t$.